‘Tis the season to be jolly…

 Reason Seven: Make the most of every day.

-One reason to be grateful this holiday is that we have the chance to make the most of our days and add a little brightness to someone else’s holiday.
+One reason to be grateful this holiday is that we have the chance to make the most of our days.
+Further, we can add a little brightness to someone else’s holiday.

 Others, even those wearing smiles and putting on a good face might be struggling this season, too.
-Challenge yourself to send a care package, bake cookies for a shut-in, or spend a few hours volunteering with your favorite charity.
+Also, challenge yourself to send a care package, bake cookies for a shut-in, or spend a few hours volunteering with your favorite charity.

 Challenge yourself to send a care package, bake cookies for a shut-in, or spend a few hours volunteering with your favorite charity.
 Click To Tweet